francisco-alonso/starter-sspa-vite/README.md

-# Starter pack for Vite and Vue3
+# Starter pack for Vite, Vue3 and Single SPA

 The `microfrontend1` (JS) and `microfrontend2` (TS) are exposed on port `3000`/`3001`, respectively.
 You need to start each micro frontend following the instructions in the each `README`.
 Then, you can run the root config in order to expose both ports and consume the microfrontend from port `9000`